Akash-298/Ship/README.md

 # Lessons Learned

 - Gain excessive knowledge on application of HTML, CSS & JS.
-- Got to know how to collabrate with team members.
 - Enjoyed the process of learning and creating the product.

 # Overview of our work